-Trump to unveil new travel ban Monday, without Iraq Trump to unveil new travel ban Monday, without Iraq
+Trump signs new travel ban, exempts Iraq

 That included a phone call between Trump and Iraqi Prime Minister Haider al-Abadi on February 10 and an in-person conversation between Abadi and Vice President Mike Pence in Munich on February 18.

-Those conversations were followed by discussions between Secretary of State Rex Tillerson and members of the Iraqi government about vetting measures in place that would prevent suspected terrorists from leaving Iraq and coming to the United States.
+Those conversations were followed by discussions between Tillerson and members of the Iraqi government about vetting measures in place that would prevent suspected terrorists from leaving Iraq and coming to the United States.
 Iraq did not implement new measures; rather, the country provided more detail to US officials about how it screens travelers.

 In Trump's call with Abadi, the President vowed to seek a resolution to his counterpart's concerns about his citizens' being unable to enter the United States, according to a readout of the phone call from Baghdad.
 The US official said Trump asked Tillerson to get greater clarity on vetting measures in Iraq.